-The father of my child wants to be registered as the father in the register but cannot attend the office.
-What can we do?
+The father of my child wants to be registered as the father in the register but cannot attend the office

 In such cases, the father's details can be added in the register at your request providing that:

 - The child's father makes a statutory declaration stating that he is the father of the child; and

 - the mother makes a declaration using Form 2 in Schedule 1 of the Registration of Births and Deaths Regulations 2011; and

 - providing details of the child's father; and